As the winter months approach, don’t overlook winter workplace hazards that could put you at risk.

 Hazardous road conditions are one of the biggest dangers that any worker will face.
 Black ice, snow, slush, and more can make the roads slick.
 Not only are these problems that you could face every time you have to drive, conditions can change in an instant.

-You’ll also want to make sure that your vehicle, whether it’s your personal vehicle or the company vehicle, is winterized.
+You’ll also want to make sure that your vehicle is winterized.
 Check your antifreeze, your windshield wiper fluid, your tires, and your brakes.
 Stock your vehicle with emergency supplies such as road flares, a blanket, a set of jumper cables, a shovel, and a handy flashlight.
 You’ll be prepared if you break down or have an accident.

 Avoid Nasty Falls